 - Once it begins to boil, reduce the heat to low.
 Continue cooking for 10 minutes.
 As you cook, the your mixture will become smoother in texture as the corn absorbs the water.

 How to Serve Cornmeal Cereal or Polenta

 You can also place a dollop of jam, raisins or even chopped apples in it.
-Don't stop there though, adding cinnamon or nutmeg would also add to the variations of this healthy breakfast cereal.
+Don't stop there though, adding spices such as cinnamon or nutmeg would also add to the variations of this healthy breakfast cereal.
 Any flavorings or additions that you might use for oatmeal can be used here.

 This is good wholesome food and a great way to start any day.
 Nothing artificial in there.

 Kids love this and it is much healthier than most of the popular breakfast cereals on the market.

 Although I am writing about using it as a warm cereal, it also can be fried once it has been allowed to set.
 This can be done by pouring the cooked mixture into a greased loaf pan or shallow baking dish.
 Refrigerate this overnight this will allow it to firm up.
 The next morning it can be sliced, dredged in flour and then fried.

 Drain on paper towels to remove the excess oil.

 This can be served with syrup or jam.